 Elite Criminal Defense is here to help.
-We can help you build a strong defense strategy to fight the DUI charge you’re dealing with.
+Our DUI attorneys can help you build a strong defense strategy to fight the DUI charge you’re dealing with.
 Don’t wait to reach out — acting quickly to gather evidence can make a big difference in your case.

 Ready to take action?
-Contact our team for help fighting your charge and potentially reducing the penalties you may face.
+Contact our team of San Diego DUI lawyers for help fighting your charge and potentially reducing the penalties you may face.

 What Is Driving Under the Influence?